wncc/WnCC/_soc_projects/10-fossee-scilab-julia.markdown

 ### Week 0

-*Read through the Scilab API and how to build and load libraries in Scilab *Created a test library for familiarising myself with the Scilab API *Also successfully linked Julia to the test library and called a function in Julia
+* Read through the Scilab API and how to build and load libraries in Scilab.
+* Created a test library for familiarising myself with the Scilab API.
+* Also successfully linked Julia to the test library and called a function in Julia.